Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Measuring Data-Student Suitability

 Accordingly, instead of hard filtering, we adopt a surprisal-weighted average of the token-level ratios.
 A simple derivation shows that this weighted average is equivalent to a trajectory-level ratio between the sum of token ranks and the sum of token surprisals.
 For brevity, we denote $r_k = \mathrm{Rank}(t_k)$ and $s_k = \mathrm{Surprisal}(t_k)$:

-The resulting metric yields a concise form that can be interpreted as the ratio of the average token rank to the average token surprisal over a trajectory.
+The resulting metric yields a concise form, interpretable as the ratio of the average token rank to the average token surprisal over a trajectory’s response tokens.

 In practice, we further observe that extremely unfamiliar tokens can attain very large rank values due to the large vocabulary size, which also leads to numerical instability.
-Since tokens with excessively large ranks are effectively indistinguishable from the student’s perspective, we clip rank values at a threshold $r_{max}$.
-Thus, we define our final trajectory-level metric, \Ratio\ (\RatioShort\footnote{By default, \RatioShort\ refers to the trajectory-level \RatioShort\ in this paper, unless otherwise specified (e.g., in correlation analysis).}), as
+Since such tokens are effectively indistinguishable to the student, we clip rank values at a threshold $r_{max}$ to improve stability without sacrificing meaningful information.
+Thus, we define our final trajectory-level metric, \Ratio\ (\RatioShort)\footnote{By default, \RatioShort\ refers to the trajectory-level \RatioShort\ in this paper, unless otherwise specified (e.g., in correlation analysis).}, as

 \paragraph{Interpretation} Our metric admits a simple interpretation.
 The numerator, \emph{Rank}, captures relative familiarity: lower rank values indicate that tokens in this trajectory are preferred among alternative candidates by the student and align with the model’s existing behavior.
 The denominator, \emph{Surprisal}, captures absolute unfamiliarity: higher surprisal indicates greater deviation from dominant patterns and provides more informative learning signals.
-A lower \emph{\RatioShort} therefore identifies trajectories that better balance alignment and informativeness, corresponding to effective reasoning supervision.
+A lower \emph{\RatioShort} therefore identifies trajectories that better balance alignment and informativeness, corresponding to effective reasoning supervision. \S~\ref{app:case} presents illustrative examples of \RatioShort\ measurements.